This part of ISO 18312 specifies a method for evaluating the vibration power emitted by machines or pipelines,

-(referred to hereinafter as machines) on to supporting structures to which the machines are connected
+referred to hereinafter as machines, under operational conditions on to supporting structures to which the

-through vibration isolators.
-This part of ISO 18312 also specifies the method for evaluating the vibration power
+machines are directly connected via bolted joints.
+This part of ISO 18312 specifies the method for evaluating

 État actuel: PubliéeDate de publication: 2012-01